ankurshukla80/apijam/Labs/PivotalJam/Lab 2 - Proxy a CF app using Edge Microgateway (Microgateway plan)/README.md

     EDGEMICRO_ORG: 'amer-api-partner19'
     NODE_TLS_REJECT_UNAUTHORIZED: '0'
 ```
-..f.
+   f.
 Finally push the Edge Microgateway as its own cloud foundy app to PCF.
      Run cf push from within the microgateway folder of the cloned repository.

     $ cf push
 ```
 ...